remirror/remirror/docs/concepts/extension.md

 ## Lifecycle Methods

-Extensions are able to completely customise the behaviour of the editor via these lifecycle methods.
-Even core functionality like the creation of `Schema` is built via `Extension`s.
-This section outlines what you're working with in extensions.
+Extensions can customise the editor via these **LifeCycle Methods**.
+Even core functionality like the creation of `Schema` is added to `remirror` via and `Extension`.
+The following is an outline of the lifecycle methods you can use while working with `remirror`.

 ### `onCreate`